mlbrilliance/-Nexus-Core-Orchestrator/README.md

 ## Usage

-1.  **Copy Configuration:** Obtain the JSON content defining these custom modes.
+1.  **Copy Configuration:** Obtain the complete JSON content defining these 13 custom modes (provided separately).
 2.  **Add to Roo Code:** Paste the JSON configuration into your Roo Code custom modes settings file (often accessible via VS Code settings or a specific configuration file used by the Roo Code extension).
 3.  **Reload:** Reload VS Code or the Roo Code extension if required for the changes to take effect.
 4.  **Interact:** Start your workflow by interacting with the `🌌 Nexus Core Orchestrator` (to execute a plan) or the `❓ Oracle Guide` (for help formulating a plan).
 Use `@ModeName` syntax to switch modes or specify delegates in your prompts to the orchestrator.